• Skip to main content

 – I can manipulate my basal rate up for sick days if necessary

-– You really learn how you & your diabetes works.
+– You really learn how you & your diabetes work.

 The pump offers some drawbacks as well:

 – Increased risk of DKA.
-This is because there is no long acting insulin being used.
-If for any reason the supply of insulin (usually humalog or novolog) is interrupted you do not have the long acting insulin on board, and may go into DKA much faster.
+This is because there is no long-acting insulin being used.
+If the supply of insulin (usually humalog or novolog) is interrupted, you do not have the long-acting insulin on board and may go into DKA much faster.

 – The “Pump & Munch” factor.
 Because you now have this wonderful insulin pump, you no longer need to take an extra shot to eat those treats – it’s a simple matter of a push of a button or two.
 That extra shot might have been enough pain & inconvenience for you to pass on those treats.
 If you are not mindful of this, you might gain some unwanted weight.

 – Infusion site problems.
-Some people have problems with reactions and irritation to some to the tapes used with infusion sets.
+Some people have problems with reactions and irritation to some of the tapes used with infusion sets.

 – Frequent blood sugar monitoring is required.
-Ok, this one is questionable, because I think all diabetics need to be very aware of their blood sugar levels at all times.
-But, the point here is that you can head off problems if you diagnose them early (by frequent checking!).
+Ok, this one is questionable because I think all people with diabetes need to be very aware of their blood sugar levels at all times.
+But, the point is that you can head off problems if you diagnose them early (by frequent checking!).

 With all that being said, I subscribe to pump therapy 100%.
-I truly feel that using an insulin pump has given me the most flexibility of lifestyle and is the best tool for the job.
-As with many things in life, “your mileage may vary”.
+I truly feel that using an insulin pump has given me the most flexibility in my lifestyle and is the best tool for the job.
+As with many things in life, “your mileage may vary.”

 guest